 Buying and Selling Cryptocurrency on Exchanges

 Cryptocurrency exchanges, such as monetum, enable you to purchase digital coins.
 First, you need to sign up with these exchanges; the procedure may vary between them but they would normally require the upload of your ID and other KYC procedures which are regulated by the AML.
-You can now go ahead and put up the value of the asset to open a position and keep the crypto in your digital wallet until you decide its time to sell.
+You can now go ahead and put up the value of the asset to open a position and keep the crypto in your digital wallet until you decide it’s time to sell.

 Currently, cryptocurrencies worth billions of dollars are bought and sold through exchanges every day.
 Some people make fortunes trading them, others have made cryptocurrency trading a full-time job.
 However, experienced traders use different trading tools to help them.
 These tools may include software that helps the traders to analyze the previous pricing trends and automatic trading bots, which improves the traders’ experience.